Irena Olšanská: Late Variscan volcano-plutonic complexes as markers of evolution of post-orogenic tectonic processes

 Petr Vitouš: Influence of regional tectonics on dike swarms evolution beneath volcanics complexes

-The Ph.D. project will focus on study of the internal architecture of feeding structures of volcanic complexes.
-Specifically, the project aims to investigate the area of the Eger Rift and the Altenberg-Teplice Caldera.
-The research will mainly include the structural study of dike swarms, sills, cone sheets and radial dikes.
-A combination of several methods will be used on selected volcanic complexes: detailed field and structural mapping, backscattered electron diffraction analysis (EBSD), rock magnetism, anisotropy of magnetic susceptibility (AMS) and anhysteretic remanent magnetization (AARM).
-This doctoral project aims to introduce a modern interpretations, a general geological model of the influence of extensional regional tectonics on the geometry of feeding structures of volcanic complexes.
+The research includes the structural study of rhyolite ignimbrites and associated subvolcanic igneous systems.
+A The research includes a structural study of rhyolite ignimbrites and associated subvolcanic igneous systems, in particular at the Altenberg–Teplice Caldera and Broumov ignimbrites (Bohemian Massif) and Gréixer rhyolite complex (Pyrenees).
+A combination of several methods will be used on these complexes: detailed field and structural mapping, rock magnetism, anisotropy of magnetic susceptibility (AMS), and paleomagnetism.
+This doctoral project aims to introduce modern interpretations and a general geological model of the influence of extensional regional tectonics on the geometry of feeding structures of volcanic complexes, and dynamics of emplacement of pyroclastic density currents.
 Last but not least, a comparative study of structure of basaltic to intermediate alkaline complexes of rift regions and felsic caldera volcanoes in collapsing orogens will be compiled.

 Funded by the Charles University Grant Agency project No. 354821 to Petr Vitouš.

 Tatiana Tkáčiková: Analog modeling of subduction zone processes